 Extra cleaning takes place in school.

-Our school is deep cleaned during the holidays.
-In term time, we carry out cleaning in school throughout the day and enhanced cleaning takes place every day after school.
+We carry out cleaning in school throughout the day and enhanced cleaning takes place every day after school.

 Classrooms are well ventilated and outdoor learning takes place often.

 All of our classrooms have windows and external doors and we use CO2 monitors to track how well ventilated they are.
 Additionally, we regularly take learning outdoors.
 This includes PE lessons which take place outdoors or in the school hall with windows and doors open.

 Asymptomatic testing for staff takes place twice a week.